Free Typing Games

 Touch typing is a basic skill that simply needs both time and a lot of practice.
 When kids start learning keys early they have a better chance of building higher typing speed and accuracy.
 They can start learning keyboarding as early as the first grade, but their hands may be too small until they are 7 or 8 years old.

-Greetings from TypingMasterLets make learning QWERTY fun again!
-The process of learning how to type differs across the span of a classroom.
-Some students learn visually, others auditory, but most will up their learning if it is in the form of a game.
-In fact, over the span of 60 different studies, results have shown that student's achievement increases by 20% when playing academic games.
-This statistic helps break down the barrier between types of learning as it is an overall increase for all types of learners.
+The process of learning how to type differs across the classroom.
+Some students learn visually, others auditory, but most will learn faster if keyboard training is in the form of a game.
+In fact, the results of over 60 different studies have shown that student's achievement increases by 20% when playing educational games.
+Our free keyboarding games help break down the barrier between different types of learners.

-Keyboarding is a necessary skill for most students to learn.
-Why not let them have fun to type together?
-This was the exact thought process for the development of this typing web site.
-Each innovative game idea will help kids to learn how to become effective keyboarders.
-Most games can be paced to meet individual needs and to better keep track of progress.
+Keyboarding is a core skill for all students to learn.
+Why not let the kids have fun typing together?
+This was the idea for the development of this typing web site.
+Our multiple innovative games will help kids to learn how to become effective keyboarders.
+Most games can be even tailored to meet their individual needs.

-Advancing skills is at the heart of the idea beyond this site when used by teachers.
-They want to see their kids progress just as bad as the kids want to put this skill under their belts.
-Each game associated with our typing web site provides a different interface, different theme or a different strategy to be utilized when participating.
-Some games feature three different levels from easy to hard.
+Advancing keyboarding skills is at the heart of many teachers.
+They want to see their kids type quickly just as bad as each kid wants to be the fastest typist.
+Each game associated with our typing web site provides a different interface, theme or strategy to be utilized when participating.
+Some games feature different levels from easy to hard.
 The differentiation between each level can help give students a goal to strive for.
 This keeps the kids interested and focused on the task at hand.